susam/devil/README.md

 modifier.
 See the section [Custom Devil Key](#custom-devil-key) for an example.

-A skeptical reader may rightfully ask: If `,` is translated to `C-`, how on earth are we going to insert a literal `,` into the text when we need to?
+A sceptical reader may rightfully ask: If `,` is translated to `C-`, how on earth are we going to insert a literal `,` into the text when we need to?
 The section [Typing Commas](#typing-commas) answers this.
 But before we get there, we have some fundamentals to cover.
 Take the plunge and see what unfolds!
 Maybe you will like this!
 Maybe you will not!
 If you do not like this, you can always retreat to God mode, Evil mode, the vanilla key bindings, or whatever piques your fancy!

 Notation